Dynamical Dark Energy models in light of the latest observations: Data and methodology

 We compare the fitting performance of the various models using two alternative information criteria -- the Akaike (AIC) \cite{Akaike} and deviance (DIC) \cite{DIC} information criteria -- as well as the likelihood-ratio test \cite{LRtest}.
 The AIC reads,

 where $\chi^2_\mathrm{min}$ is the minimum value of $\chi^2$ and $n$ the total number of parameters of the model.
+We make use of two minimization algorithms already implemented in the \texttt{Cobaya} framework: \texttt{bobyqa} and the minimizer provided by the \texttt{scipy} package.
+We carefully tune the minimizer settings in order to robustly reach the best-fit points for each dataset and model considered.

 Large values of AIC -- induced by large values of $\chi^2_\mathrm{min}$ signaling a poor fit to the data and/or the presence of many free parameters indicating a greater model complexity -- translate into a less favored model.
 The DIC, instead, is defined as

 with $p_D=\overline{\chi^2}-\chi^2(\bar{\theta})$ the effective number of parameters in the model, $\overline{\chi^2}$ the mean value of $\chi^2$ and $\bar{\theta}$ the mean of the parameters entering the Monte Carlo analysis.
 In contrast to AIC, DIC takes into account the shape of the full posterior distribution.
 However, when deviations from Gaussianity in the latter are important DIC can yield unrealistic values and this is why for some models we opt not to display their DIC values in the tables.
 We define the differences $\Delta {\rm AIC} \equiv {\rm AIC}_{\Lambda{\rm CDM}}-{\rm AIC}_j$ between the $\Lambda$CDM AIC value and that of a model $j$, and the analogous DIC difference, $\Delta {\rm DIC} \equiv {\rm DIC}_{\Lambda{\rm CDM}}-{\rm DIC}_j$.
 A positive difference in these information criteria indicates a better performance of the dynamical DE models than the $\Lambda$CDM.
 According to Jeffreys' scale, if $0 \leq \Delta\textrm{DIC}<2$ one finds \textit{weak evidence} in favor of the model $j$, compared to the standard model.
 If $2 \leq \Delta\textrm{DIC} < 6$, we speak instead of \textit{positive evidence}.
 If $6 \leq \Delta\textrm{DIC} < 10$, there is \textit{strong evidence} in favor of the dynamical DE models, whilst if $\Delta\textrm{DIC}>10$ we can conclude that there is \textit{very strong evidence} supporting the new model against the $\CC$CDM.
 An analogous consideration can be made using AIC, of course.
 We will show that the values of $\Delta\textrm{AIC}$ and $\Delta\textrm{DIC}$ that we obtain are fully consistent.